ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     answers: {
       a: "Produces a listing of all the links",
       b: "Produces a time stamp sorted list",
-      c: "Produces a log file"
+      c: "Produces a log file",
       d: "Produces a detailed format list"
     },
     correctAnswer: "d"